 5. Use “Landscape Mode” For Best Results

 Most cameras have a similar rotating dial as the image below.
-If your camera doesn’t have a physical dial that look like this, it will at least have one within your camera’s menu.
-For landscape photography it’s best to switch to what’s called ‘Landscape Mode’.
+If your camera doesn’t have a physical dial that looks like this, it will at least have one within your camera’s menu.
+For landscape photography, it’s best to switch to what’s called ‘Landscape Mode’.

 You can access this mode by switching the dial to the little icon that looks like a mountain.
 Landscape mode helps your photography by keeping everything in your wide-angle photo sharp and in focus.

 While there are potentially hundreds of optional gadgets on the market aimed at landscape photographers, there are two that stand out as being very useful.
 In this section, you will learn about lens filters for landscapes as well as remote shutter release options.